 In Level I, there is only one time of the year where the Old Testament is presented, and that is during Advent.
-Five key Messianic prophecies are proclaimed and pondered over the three-year-cycle: Prophecy of Light (Isaiah 9:2), Prophecy of Names (Isaiah 9:6), Prophecy of the Mother (Isaiah 7:14), and Prophecy of Place (Micah 5:2).
-The prophets are introduced to the young child as one who listens to God with his whole heart and then shares God’s secrets with everyone.
+They first hear of the prophets, especially chosen by God.
+The prophets are introduced to the young child as “one who listens to God’s voice with his whole heart and then shares God’s message/secrets with everyone.”
+Then five key Messianic prophecies are proclaimed and pondered over the three-year-cycle: Prophecy of Light (Isaiah 9:2), Prophecy of Names (Isaiah 9:6), Prophecy of the Mother (Isaiah 7:14), and Prophecy of Place (Micah 5:2).

 During the rest of the time in Level I, outside of the Book of Psalms, no other passages of the Old Testament are imparted.
 Adam and Eve, Noah’s Ark and Moses and the Ten Commandments are not part of Level I. It may seem lacking, but Sofia Cavalletti, one of the founders of CGS, explains why: